ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-xplane.rst

    :target: ../_images/xplane-missionplanner2.jpg

 In the SITL screen you need to select Model "xplane" and then select "Plane".
-At the moment we only support fixed wing aircraft in X-Plane with SITL.
+At the moment we only support fixed wing and helicopter aircraft in X-Plane with SITL.
 In the future we may support other aircraft types.
+See below for more information on flying a helicopter.

 When you select "Plane" MissionPlanner will download a nightly build of ArduPilot SITL and will then launch SITL.